 This is great for motorcycles because it can help minimize the white noise from your engine and the wind.
-This doesn’t just help save your ears, but it lets you hear important traffic noises like horns and sirens more easily.
+This doesn’t just help save your ears; it lets you hear essential traffic noises like horns and sirens more easily.

-On the other hand, passive noise cancelation simply involves using silicone or rubber tips to create a seal in the ear that blocks out loud noises.
+On the other hand, passive noise cancelation involves silicone or rubber tips to create a seal in the ear that blocks loud noises.
 This is also great for motorcycles because it softens the loud noises from your engine and the wind.

-As you can see, both active and passive noise cancelation is good for motorcycle riders.
+As you can see, both active and passive noise cancelation is suitable for motorcycle riders.
 If you can, get earbuds with both.

 Comfort and Fit

 Everyone’s ears are different.
 As a result, you may find certain models of earbuds more comfortable than others.
 What’s most important to look for is that a given earbud model comes with different options for silicone tips, so you can find the ones that fit snugly but comfortably into your ears.